awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 + PackageManagement
 + PowerShellGet

-To use PowerShell Core modules that are not preinstalled, your script must install the module with the `-Force` flag, as shown in the following command\.
+To use PowerShell Core modules that aren't preinstalled, your script must install the module with the `-Force` flag, as shown in the following command\.

 ```
 Install-Module ModuleName -Force